Gopala Gopala (2015 film): Plot

-Kanneganti Gopala Rao, an atheist resides with his extremely religious and God-fearing wife Meenakshi and school-going son Moksha.
+Kanneganti Gopala Rao, an atheist and successful businessman, lives with his deeply religious wife Meenakshi and their school-aged son Moksha.
 He owns a store that sells the idols of Hindu Gods and has prospered in his business.
-When his family participates in a ritual organized by a fake Godman Siddheshwar Maharaj, which involves his family walking on burning coal, Gopala Rao obstructs and diverts the people away from the place, claiming that Lord Krishna has arrived.
-Furious, Siddheshwar Maharaj warns him that he would face dire consequences for what he has done.
+Gopala Rao disrupts a dangerous ritual organized by the fraudulent Godman Siddheswar Maharaj, prompting a furious Maharaj to threaten him with dire consequences.